-Hailing from Somerset and after joining McLaren in 2016, Lando is now an official driver for McLaren on the 2019 Formula 1 Calendar.
+Hailing from Somerset and after joining McLaren in 2016, Lando is now an official driver for the McLaren Formula 1 team.

 Here's the story so far…